Brooks Hays: Political career

 Hays served as assistant attorney general of Arkansas from 1925 to 1927.
 Hays ran for the Democratic gubernatorial nomination in 1928 and 1930, but was unsuccessful both times.

 He served as a Democratic National committeeman for Arkansas from 1932 to 1939.
 With the arrival of the New Deal, Hays was appointed as a labor compliance officer for the National Recovery Administration in Arkansas in 1934.
 He served as assistant to the administrator of resettlement in 1935 and held administrative and legal positions in the Farm Security Administration from 1936 to 1942.

-Hays ran for the United States House of Representatives and was elected to the Seventy-eighth.
-Hays was reelected seven times and served from January 3, 1943 – January 3, 1959.
+Hays ran for the United States House of Representatives and was elected to the Seventy-eighth Congress.
+He was re-elected seven times and served from January 3, 1943 – January 3, 1959.

 In 1953, Hays sponsored House Resolution 60, to create within the Capitol building, "a place of retreat as an encouragement to prayer."
 This followed a trend of religious legislation which had manifested the previous year in the establishment of the National Day of Prayer, and would continue in following years with the insertion of the words "under God" into the Pledge of Allegiance (1954), and the addition of "In God We Trust" to the national currency (1955).
-1953 also saw the inception of the Presidential Prayer Breakfast, later renamed the National Prayer Breakfast, an event sponsored by International Christian Leadership, also known as The Family (Christian political organization).
-Hays, whom The Washington Post's Drew Pearson described in a June 20, 1954 column as "one of the foremost experts in psychological warfare against communism," used his evangelical connections to help build a Christian conservative consensus in favor of the aggressive internationalism The Family called "Militant Liberty," an approach favored by internationalist Republicans and conservative Democrats.
+1953 also saw the inception of the Presidential Prayer Breakfast, later renamed the National Prayer Breakfast, an event sponsored by International Christian Leadership, also known as The Family.
+Hays, whom The Washington Post's Drew Pearson described in a June 20, 1954, column as "one of the foremost experts in psychological warfare against communism," used his evangelical connections to help build a Christian conservative consensus in favor of the aggressive internationalism The Family called "Militant Liberty," an approach favored by internationalist Republicans and conservative Democrats.

 The 1958 election

 The major issue of the day was President Dwight D. Eisenhower's sending in federal troops to integrate Central High School in Little Rock (see also Little Rock Integration Crisis).
 Most Arkansas politicians opposed the intervention, but Hays (D) tried to mediate the standoff between the federal government and Arkansas Gov. Orval Faubus.
-Hays was not an integrationist, and he had signed the 1956 anti-desegregation Southern Manifesto, but his actions inflamed segregationists in the state, who rallied around Amis Guthridge the attorney for several segregationist groups in the Democratic primary.
+Hays was not an integrationist, and he had signed the 1956 anti-desegregation Southern Manifesto, but his actions inflamed segregationists in the state, who rallied around Amis Guthridge, attorney for several segregationist groups, in the Democratic primary.
 Guthridge was backed by the White Citizens Council and ran on a pro-segregation platform.
 Hays prevailed by a 3–2 margin in the primary.
 Then, with just a week to go before the November election, Dale Alford, a member of the Little Rock school board, launched a write-in bid against Hays.
 Backed by Faubus' allies, Alford won in a major upset by just over 1,200 votes (51–49 percent).
-It was one of only three times in the past half-century (this was asserted in 2006) that a write-in candidate won a Congressional election.
+It was only the third time in the 20th century that a write-in candidate won a congressional election.